circleci/circleci-docs/CONTRIBUTING.md

 # Contributing to CircleCI Docs

+All docs live in folders named after the version of CircleCI.
+The only two you need to worry about are `jekyll/_cci1` and `jekyll/_cci2`, for CircleCI Classic and CircleCI 2.0, respectively.

+1. Create a branch and switch to it:

+    `git checkout -b <branch-name>`

+2. Add or modify the Markdown files in these directories according to the style guide outlined in `CONTRIBUTING.md` in this repository.
+Rebuild the site when you want to check your work with:

+    `./jctl rebuild`

+For more detailed instructions on using `jctl`, see [Jekyll Controller Commands](#jekyll-controller-commands).

+3. When you're happy with your changes, commit them with a message summarizing what you did:

+    `git commit -a -m "commit message"

+4. Push your branch up:

+    `git push origin <branch-name>`

+### Submitting a Pull Request

+Create a pull request by following [GitHub's guide](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).

 Thank you for your interest in contributing to the CircleCI documentation.

 **Note (March 2017): We are currently focusing on creating new documentation for CircleCI 2.0.
 Documentation for 1.0